-Every item in a plain list (see Plain lists) can be made into a checkbox by starting it with the string ‘[ ]’.
-Checkboxes are not included in the global TODO list, so they are often great to split a task into a number of simple steps.
+Every item in a plain list (see Plain Lists) can be made into a checkbox by starting it with the string ‘[ ]’.
+Checkboxes are not included into the global TODO list, so they are often great to split a task into a number of simple steps.

-* TODO Organize party [1/3] - [-] call people [1/2] - [ ] Peter - [X] Sarah - [X] order food
+* TODO Organize party [2/4] - [-] call people [1/2] - [ ] Peter - [X] Sarah - [X] order food

 The following commands work with checkboxes: